Approved: March 3, 2013

-This rule implements System Policy 29.01, establishes the authority and responsibilities of the chief information officer (CIO) and information security officer (ISO), and authorizes procedures and standards governing the use and security of information resources within the agency.
+This rule implements System Policy 29.01, establishes the authority and responsibilities of the chief information officer (CIO) and chief information security officer (CISO), and authorizes procedures and standards governing the use and security of information resources within the agency.

 Procedures and Responsibilities

 1.1 In accordance with 1 TAC §211.20, the chief executive officer (CEO) designates the chief information officer (CIO), under the supervision of the CEO or designee, as the information resources manager to administer the requirements of 1 TAC Part 10 and all other relevant information resources laws and policies across the agency.